 Basically, this means that employers have to introduce multi-faceted job opportunities to attract these eager learners.
 This can be achieved by equipping technological tools and building a dynamic work environment to satiate Gen Z employee needs.

-Company Culture is still incredibly important however with the increase of remote working, several companies have reduced their requirements of creating engaging office culture.
+Company culture and employee engagement is still incredibly important however with the increase of remote working, several companies have reduced their requirements of creating engaging office culture.
 There is now a heavier focus on improving communication to better retain employees and give a stronger sense of security to existing ones.

 Artificial Intelligence has taken workplaces by storm since its hype a few years ago.
 The rise of several tech companies and services has since implemented machine learning algorithms to smoothen out and automate mundane procedures.
 This has made its way into recruiting as AI enables for faster screening process.